 The Minnesota Senate passed a bill providing universal free meals for Minnesota students.
-Getty Images
+Photo by Getty Images.

 The state House late Thursday passed universal free meals for Minnesota students, despite firm Republican opposition.